From Contextual Data to Newsvendor Decisions: On the Actual Performance of Data-Driven Algorithms: Main Results: Policies and Performance Characterization

 We refer to $P^{\pi}$ as the function associated to the separable policy $\pi$.
 Furthermore, we say that the policy $\pi$ is a non-decreasing separable policy if for every $i \in \{1,\ldots,\numS\}$ and every $h_1,\ldots h_{i-1},h_{i+1}, \ldots, h_{\numS} \in [0,1]$, the function

 is non-decreasing. \end{definition}

-Separable policies are ones for which the cumulative distribution of the decision at a given point $z \in \Y$, which is induced by the distribution of the samples used by the policy, can be expressed as a function of the cumulative distributions of the samples evaluated at the same point $z$.
-Moreover, this function has to be identical for every value of $z$.
-Among all separable policies a natural subclass to consider is the class of non-decreasing ones which are intuitively defined as policies for which the probability of selecting a decision less than or equal to $z$ increases when the probability of observing a sample less than or equal to $z$ increases.
+Separable policies are ones for which the cumulative distribution of the decision at a given point $y \in \Y$, which is induced by the distribution of the samples used by the policy, can be expressed as a function $P^\pi$ of the cumulative distributions of the samples evaluated at the same point $y$.
+Among all separable policies a natural subclass to consider is the class of non-decreasing ones which are intuitively defined as policies for which the probability of selecting a decision less than or equal to $y$ increases when the probability of observing a sample less than or equal to $y$ increases.
+In \Cref{sec:OS} we prove that several central policies belong to the class of separable policies.
+Furthermore, to provide some intuition about which policies are not separable, we prove in \Cref{prop:mean_not_separable} (see \Cref{sec:apx_A}) that the policy which selects the average of all samples observed is not separable.